zulip/zulip-mobile/docs/howto/dev-server.md

 ### Any (?) physical or emulated device

 This method should work on any physical device, or the Android emulator or iOS simulator.
-(It's been tested at least on the Android emulator and a physical iOS device.)
+(It's been tested at least on the Android emulator and physical android and iOS devices.)

-First, if you're using a physical device, connect it and your computer to the same wifi network.
+First, if you're using a physical device, connect it and your computer to the same wifi network or connecting the computer with the mobile hotspot of this physical device is also fine.
 For an emulator/simulator, just run it on the same computer you're running the Zulip server on.

 We'll use **the IP address your computer uses on the local network**.
 (For